 Proposal Board's Recommendation Page Reference (for more details) 1.
 Election of Directors FOR Each Director 10 2.
-Ratification of Ernst & Young, LLP as Auditors FOR 33 3.
-Advisory Approval of Executive Compensation FOR 38 4.
-Advisory Approval of the Frequency of Shareholder Approval of Executive Compensation ONE YEAR 70
+Ratification of Ernst & Young, LLP as Auditors FOR 35 3.
+Advisory Approval of Executive Compensation FOR 40

 VOTING AT THE VIRTUAL MEETING